willie68/ReCoS-Remote-Command-Service/README.md

 Starting a timer with a response every second.
 You can define the format of the timer message and the message on finish.

-Type: TIMER
+`Type`: TIMER

-Parameter:
+`Parameter`:

-time: time to delay in Seconds
+`time`: time to delay in Seconds
-format: the message for the response, defaults %d seconds
-finished: the message at the end of the timer, defaults: finished
+`format`: the message for the response, defaults %d seconds `finished`: the message at the end of the timer, defaults: finished

 Example